 The Olympic Peninsula is home to beautiful mountains, rainforest, and ocean coastline: all the makings of a magical PNW road trip!

-The region is the perfect location for a road trip, with tons of hiking, sightseeing, wild beaches, and national park to explore.
+The region is the perfect location for a road trip, with tons of hiking, sightseeing, wild beaches, and one of Washington’s beautiful national parks to explore.

 Here is a three-day itinerary for an Olympic Peninsula road trip!